Bianca Bustamante: GB3 Championship

 On December 19, 2024, it was announced that Bustamante will join GB3 Championship in the 2025 season with Elite Motorsport.
+She finished the season in 22nd position in the drivers' championship.

+Eurocup-3

+In January 2026, it was announced that Bustamante would compete in the 2026 season of Eurocup-3 with Palou Motorsport.

 Formula E

 On October 15, 2024, McLaren announced Bustamante and her F1 Academy successor Ella Lloyd as the line-up for the McLaren Formula E Team women's pre-season test for the 2024–25 season in Formula E. She placed in third in the test.
 From June to August 2025, Bustamante was signed by Cupra Kiro as a development driver.
 She participated in the 2024–25 season rookie test for the team, finishing in 19th and 22nd in the morning and afternoon sessions, respectively, being more than 1.5 seconds behind the leaders.
 She was again announced as Cupra Kiro's driver for the 2025–26 season pre-season women's test, where she finished in sixth and third in the morning and afternoon sessions, respectively.
+Bustamante returned with the team during the rookie test at the 2026 Madrid ePrix, finishing 16th in the morning session and 17th in the afternoon session.

 Personal life

 Born in Manila, Bustamante resides between Laguna, Philippines, and San Jose, California.
 Former GT racer Darryl O'Young acts as Bustamante's manager.

-In December 2023, she received backlash on social media after it emerged that she had liked several tweets critical of Formula One driver Lance Stroll, one of which used ableist language.
+In December 2023, Bustamante received backlash on social media after it emerged that she had liked several tweets critical of Formula One driver Lance Stroll, one of which used ableist language.

 In March 2024, vehicle rental company Avis ranked Bustamante the third-most influential non-European female racing driver; at the time, she had a combined 2.2 million followers across Instagram and TikTok.